kurko/emerald.js/README.md

 will interpret to which model attribute this element is linked to, in this case `cost` in the `shipping` resource, and will update the element automatically.

-== License
+## License

-This framewokr is released under the MIT License.
+This framework is released under the MIT License.